Mini Roundabout Masterclass

 3. Driving over the top

-Because the centre is just paint, many drivers:
+Because the centre is just paint, or bricks, many drivers:

 Drive straight over it